celestinebj23/bis620.2022/README.md

 [![Codecov](https://codecov.io/gh/celestinebj23/bis620.2022/branch/main/graph/badge.svg)](https://codecov.io/gh/celestinebj23/bis620.2022)
 <!-- badges: end -->

-The goal of `bis620.2022` is to create a accelerometry graphic for a dataset with time and three-dimensional coordinates.
+The goal of `bis620.2022` is to create a accelerometry graphic.
+The graphic uses a dataset with time and three-dimensional coordinates.
 In addition, it has a feature for creating spectral signature plots.
-The plot function creates an acceleration plot using a dataframe with either a frequency column or a time column and X, Y, and Z variables.
-The spectral function conducts quick discrete Fourier analysis on a dataframe.
+The plot function creates an accelerogram using a data frame with a frequency column or time column and X, Y and Z variables.
+The spectrum function performs a fast discrete Fourier analysis of the data frame.

-The dataset `ukb_accel` from UKBiobank is part of the package and is available for use in examples as seen here below in the example section.
+The dataset `ukb_accel` is from UKBiobank and it is part of the package.

 ### Badge overview